Frequently asked questions

 How do you decide which projects to fund?

-We have a rigorous decision making process in place to ensure that the grants that we award will have a positive impact on the lives of children and young people facing disadvantage.
-Our teams carefully assess these applications to ensure that grants will make a real difference to the lives of children and young people facing disadvantage across the UK.
+We have a rigorous decision-making process in place to make sure the grants we award will have a positive impact on the lives of children and young people facing a range of challenges.
+Our teams carefully assess these applications to confirm that grants will make a real difference to those who need it most.

-Grant applications are reviewed in the Nation or Region where projects are based.
-A group of people, either local staff or volunteer committee members, draw on their specialist knowledge of the local context, the non-profit and children’s sectors, and BBC Children in Need’s policies and priorities to advise our board of Trustees which projects should receive grants.
+Grant applications are reviewed in the Nation or Region in which each project is based.
+A group of people, either local staff or volunteer committee members, draw on their specialist knowledge of the local context, the non-profit and children’s sectors and BBC Children in Need’s policies and priorities to advise our board of Trustees regarding which projects should receive grants.

 Please look at the Grants section of our website for more information.